ji8sw/LingLang/README.md

 PrintLine(VariableName)
 ```

+You can also use `Print` to not make a new line, call them the same way.
+These are the only existing functions.
+Functions can't have arithmetic as a parameter just yet.

 #### Variables

 To declare and initialize a variable:

 ```
 Variable MyVariable = 123

 ```

 Variables can store strings or numbers, but are orientated towards numbers

+#### If Statements

+Determine whether or not to run code by following this basic process.

+If 1 == 1 Run
+{

+}

+Not following this syntax can cause errors.

+As of now, they do not support variables (next update)

 #### Arithmetic